3 Common Ocean Freight Visibility Challenges and How to Avoid Them

 But transshipments are not the only reason vessel tracking is so important in assessing container ETAs.
 In order to accurately assess when a specific vessel will be allocated a berthing slot at a port, it is critical to understand how many additional vessels are heading towards that same port and will reach it earlier.
 Advanced algorithms can help predict the berthing order at each of the ports along the route of a container vessel, which in turn will help understand how long a vessel of interest will be delayed at each port en route to the POD.

-This kind of insight is highly valuable when trying to accurately predict the arrival of the vessel carrying your container, and from there, derive the ETA of your container.
-During this complex journey, ocean freight visibility is a must-have asset, with accurate ETA prediction critical for enabling land transportation to be pre-planned, with minimal detention and demurrage fees incurred.
+This kind of insight is highly valuable for sea freight tracking when trying to accurately predict the arrival of the vessel carrying your container, and from there, derive the ETA of your container.
+During this complex journey, ocean freight visibility and an ocean freight tracking system are must-have assets.
+Accurate Maritime AI™ ETA prediction allows land transportation to be pre-planned, with minimal detention and demurrage fees incurred.

 - Over-Reliance on Unreliable Schedule Information

 The past few years have seen a huge dip in schedule reliability, initiated by the chaos that followed the coronavirus outbreak.
 As the world attempts to recover, the numbers are slightly improving, but are still low.
 According to Sea Intelligence, “global schedule reliability seems to have broken the trend seen since the start of this year, with schedule reliability increasing by 3.6 percentage points in June 2022 to 40.0%… The average delay for LATE vessel arrivals has been dropping sharply so far this year but remained unchanged M/M at 6.24 days in June.”

 Vessels carry hundreds and thousands of containers at a time, shipped by any number of carriers, each advertising its own schedule and ETA.
 This leads to conflicting schedules and ETAs, and makes it extremely difficult to plan the remainder of the shipment route.